Edwin. S. Shneidman states:

 What I mean by trauma is anything that affects our ability to function, what happens inside us.
 Even the things like losing a job, a breakup/divorce, the loss of security, loneliness…

 In addition, we need to change our language around suicide.
 Don’t say: They committed suicide, they had a failed attempt, they are attention seeking.
 Alternatives and the truth are, they died by suicide, they were in psychological pain, they are asking for support and help.
+People don’t commit suicide, they are driven to suicide.
 Let’s end the stigma and stop hurting those that are already hurt and in pain by words, myths and ignorance.

 Let’s get educated and spread the love!
 Let’s remember those that have made attempts and survived along with those who have lost a loved one and those that have lost their lives to psycheache.